apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 of connections the driver is allowed to create for each host.

-Note that the *Java driver* allows multiple simultaneous requests on one single connection, as it is based upon the [*Native protocol*](../../manual/native_protocol), an asynchronous binary protocol that can handle up to 32768 simultaneous requests on a single connection.
-The Java driver is able to manage and distirbute simultaneous requests by itself even under high contention, and changing the default `PoolingOptions` is not necessary most of the time except for very [specific use cases](../../../manual/pooling/#tuning-protocol-v3-for-very-high-throughputs).
+Note that the *Java driver* allows multiple simultaneous requests on one single connection, as it is based upon the [*Native protocol*](../../../manual/native_protocol), an asynchronous binary protocol that can handle up to 32768 simultaneous requests on a single connection.
+The Java driver is able to manage and distribute simultaneous requests by itself even under high contention, and changing the default `PoolingOptions` is not necessary most of the time except for very [specific use cases](../../../manual/pooling/#tuning-protocol-v3-for-very-high-throughputs).